marick/lens2/mostly_words/rationale.md

    So this package has lots of explanatory and tutorial documentation, longer docstrings, and some renamed functions.
 (With the old names still supported.)

-3. The `Deeply` API encourages information hiding and the use of structs more than does Lens 1 (or `put_in` and friends).
-When I use lenses, I usually make them part of a module's interface.
-For example, I have a `Network` struct that connects named "clusters".
-The connections are somewhat complicated internally, but a client of `Network` needn't know that: it merely wants to ask for one cluster's downstream neighbors.
-This function:

-        Network.downstream_from(name)

-   ... returns a lens for clients to use in calls like this:

-        Deeply.get_all(network, Network.downstream_from(cluster))

-   Often, that code could be simpler. `Network.downstream_from/1` makes a lens that refers to a particular `cluster`.
-However, lens-making functions often don't take parameters.
-For example, `Lens.map_values/0` always refers to all the values of a map (or struct), and `Network.linear_clusters/0` refers to all the "linear clusters."
-In such a case, and because `Network` is a struct, client code can fetch all the linear clusters with:

-        Deeply.get_all(network, :linear_clusters)

-   I like the idea of "pointing at" struct values with a single name or atom, without client code having to care if the field is at the top level, is buried within the network, or is computed on the fly.

-   Although it's less emphasized in functional programming than object-oriented programming, information hiding still rules.
-Joe Bergin used to say of object-oriented code that "I should be able to ask you what you had for breakfast without knowing how to reach into your stomach to find out", and I think Lens 2 supports the functional programming equivalent.

 4. It would be a tragic waste of human life for multiple people to write lenses for `MapSet` or [`BiMap`]([`BiMap`](https://hexdocs.pm/bimap/readme.html)), so this